Research Activities

 The atomic structure of a bulk metallic glass resolved by scanning tunneling microscopy and ab-initio molecular dynamics simulation

 Scanning tunneling microscopy (STM) technique is widely used to study the electronic and structural properties of nano structures.
 Here we study the atomic structure of a Ni-Nb BMG by means of ultra high vacuum (UHV) STM in local areas of nanometer scale size, and report the direct atomic structure observation supported by ab initio molecular dynamics (MD) and density functional theory (DFT) simulations used to understand the observed structural and electronic features.
-It was possible to resolve the atomic surface structure of a bulk metallic glassy sample while MD simulation explained relatively large interatomic distances observed using STM (Fig. 6).
+It was possible to resolve the atomic surface structure of a bulk metallic glassy sample while MD simulation explained relatively large interatomic distances observed using STM (see Figure below).
 The constructed PDOS allowed explaining relatively large interatomic distances observed using STM compared to those found by XRD.
 Such a behavior is related to the electronic interaction between the tip and the constituent elements of the metallic glass leading to the situation when only Ni atoms are visible at the applied potential (negative bias voltage).

-Fig. 6.
-Total and partial density of states (a), as well as the STM images calculated at the bias of (b) -2.051 V and (c) +4.00 V. (d) and (e) are top and side views of atomic configuration of the Ni-Nb glassy alloy surface.
+Figure: Total and partial density of states (a), as well as the STM images calculated at the bias of (b) -2.051 V and (c) +4.00 V. (d) and (e) are top and side views of atomic configuration of the Ni-Nb glassy alloy surface.
 The Ni63.5Nb36.5 configuration was modeled within a cubic supercell consisting of 400 atoms within the Vienna ab initio Simulation Package (VASP).

 R.V.
 Belosludov, A.I.
 Oreshkin, S.I.
 Oreshkin, D.A.
 Muzychenko, H. Kato, D.V.
 Louzguine-Luzgin, The atomic structure of a bulk metallic glass resolved by scanning tunneling microscopy and ab-initio molecular dynamics simulation, Journal of Alloys and Compounds, Vol. 816, (2020) 152680.